corakroemer/corakroemer.github.io/_pages/activities.md

 ## <font color="#0092ca">Talks</font>

 *The Federal State Initiative for RDM as Intermediaries in a Dynamic Landscape of RDM Infrastructures and Services*\
-CoRDI 2023, Karlsruher Institut für Technologie, Karlsruhe, September 2023.\
+CoRDI 2023, Karlsruhe Institute of Technology, Karlsruhe, September 2023.\
 With representatives from other Federal State Initiatives for RDM.

 *Reading (dis)pleasure in the digital age: reading experiences shared in an online reading community*\